henrystanley/Quark/intro.md

 The quote doesn't match because it only matches literal quote values with `:cow` and a variable named `a`.

-The second quirk is that pattern matching does identity checking.
+The second quirk/feature is that pattern matching does identity checking.
 That means this quote won't match:

     :> 4 5 [ x x | :same ] call